The First Spring

 Al-Ḥāfiẓ ibn Ḥajar was able to deduce the deeds to be performed during the Mawlid on a firm basis within the Tradition [sunna], and it can be found in the Two Authentic Books [saḥīḥayn] (1), “(That) the Prophet ﷺ entered Madīna and found within it the Jews fasting the Day of `Āshurā’, so he asked them (regarding it).
 They replied: It is the day in which God drowned the Pharaoh and saved Moses [Mūsā], and we fast it out of gratitude.
 So, he said, “We are more entitled to Moses than you are.””

-He (Imām ibn Ḥajar) said (regarding this narration), “It is obviously beneficial to perform a deed out of gratitude for that which God had favoured us with that occurred on a special occasion, and which blessing is greater than the appearance of the Prophet of Mercy, God the Exalted’s blessings and peace be upon him?”
+He (Imām ibn Ḥajar) said (regarding this narration), “It is obviously beneficial to perform a deed out of gratitude for that which God had favoured us with, that happened to occurred on a special occasion – and which blessing is greater than the appearance of the Prophet of Mercy, God the Exalted’s blessings and peace be upon him?”

 Gratitude can be performed with a variety of acts of worship, such as prayer, fasting, charity, reciting the Book of God, and not by encouraging to perform the forbidden deeds, and God the Transcendent and Most High is more knowledgeable.